srid/rib/README.md

 ## TODO

 - [x] Think of first article to write
-- [-] Write it
+- [ ] DOING: Write it
-- [-] Develop backend & frontend to serve an article
+- [ ] DOING: Develop backend & frontend to serve an article
 - [ ] Deploy to production
 - [ ] Share and get feedback on first article

+- [ ] Upgrade mmark (thus megaparsec, etc.)

+## Article Ideas

+See articles/ for existing stubs.
+In addition, consider these ideas:

+- Github CI for OSS haskell projects
+-